Time or space? Why not both?

 “This will be the first test of the 25-kilowatt power supply.
 It is my intention to create a significantly stronger magnetic field than in my previous experiments.
 This should be enough to permanently convert a small mass of normal matter into dark matter.
 The fact that no ping pong balls have appeared during the past week seems to confirm my quantum threshold conjecture.”

 The video began to tremble about two seconds before the lights on the control panel went green.
 Everything in the lab did a little dance and I could see light fixtures swaying in the background.
-The Doc quickly pulled his hand back as the earthquake jolted the machine.
+The Doc quickly pulled his hand back as the earthquake jolted his machine.
 He looked panicky as he began to realize what was happening.
-His face contorted as he lost the struggle to resist and hit the Go button.
-Then the machine vanished and most of the Doc went with it.
+His face contorted as he lost the struggle to resist and slapped the Go button.
+Then the machine vanished and the Doc went with it.
 I watched his arm tumble to where I’d found it on the floor, and my stomach heaved again as I realized the shoe was balanced well enough that it didn’t even move.

 Still feeling nauseous, I stumbled over to the landline that the university maintained in all the labs for emergency calls.
 This seemed to qualify.

 “Uh, yeah, I’m in a physics lab at the UW and there’s been an accident, and Dr. Veybach - “

 My voice broke as a sudden wave of grief overwhelmed me.